 HVAC service agreements are one of the highest-leverage moves an HVAC business can make.
 A signed agreement converts a one-time service call into recurring revenue, smooths the seasonal demand curve, locks in customer relationships against competitors, and produces the comp-revenue base that makes the business sellable later.
 The pricing question is what trips up most owners.
 Set the price too low and you give away margin; set it too high and the customer balks and stays on the call-when-broken model.
-The sections below cover the agreement structures most residential and light-commercial HVAC contractors offer, the 2025 industry benchmark pricing, the cost-buildup math that gets to the right number for a particular shop, and the program-design decisions that drive renewal rates.
+The sections below cover the agreement structures most residential and light-commercial HVAC contractors offer, the 2025 industry benchmark pricing, the cost-buildup math that gets to the right number for a particular business, and the program-design decisions that drive renewal rates.

 Types of HVAC Service Agreements